 Come explore the ancient tradition of chain making!
 You’ll use “Viking Knitting,” a centuries-old looping technique, to create a beautiful silver bracelet with a variety of unusual clasps.
 Historically, this unique method of looping resembles nålbinding, which pre-dates knitting and was used to fabricate everything from articles of clothing to netting for catching fish!
 You’ll have the opportunity to complete a bracelet in a single day—no previous experience required.
 All tools and materials will be provided.
 Add a charm for an additional charge, or bring one of your own!
 There will be a materials fee of approximately $125, payable to the instructor.

-Liz Bucheit creates jewelry inspired by Scandinavian folklore and myth.
-A goldsmith for over 30 years, she holds a master’s degree in metalworking and jewelry from the University of Iowa, Iowa City, and has trained in traditional jewelry and metalworking techniques in Ireland and Norway.
-Liz has won numerous competitions and exhibited in museums and cultural centers.
+Liz Bucheit creates jewelry and body adornment inspired by her Scandinavian ancestry and keeps close ties to her heritage by drawing inspiration from Nordic folklore and myth.
+A goldsmith for over 30 years, she holds a Master’s degree in metalworking and jewelry from the University of Iowa, Iowa City and has trained in traditional jewelry and metalworking techniques in Ireland and Norway.
+Liz has won numerous competitions and has exhibited in museums and cultural centers.
 Liz is an active speaker on the topic of Norwegian filigree work and conducts workshops and classes in jewelry design and fabrication.
-She co-owns and operates Crown Trout Jewelers in Lanesboro, Minnesota with fellow artist Michael Seiler.
+She co-owns and operates Crown Trout Jewelers in Lanesboro, MN with partner and fellow goldsmith Michael Seiler.